pudnax/pilka/README.md

 Pilka is a cross-platform democoding tool for creating shader* demos, similar to [Bonzomatic](https://github.com/Gargaj/Bonzomatic) or [KodeLife](https://hexler.net/products/kodelife).
-Supports hot-reloading which means resources is checked, updated in the background.
+Supports hot-reloading, which means resources is checked and updated in the background.

 Available features: